Illinois Schools Struggle To Fill Teaching Vacancies; One District Hires International Teachers To Meet The Needs

 (CNN) — As another school year approaches, administrators nationwide are facing teacher shortages.

 Southwest of Chicago, Steven Wrobleski is worried.
-School starts August 11 and he still has openings at LaSalle Peru Township High School.READ MORE: Chicago Weather: Severe Thunderstorm Warning; Strong Winds And Hail Possible
+School starts August 11 and he still has openings at LaSalle Peru Township High School.READ MORE: Many Who Filed Federal Tax Returns On Time Or Early Still Don't Have Refunds -- What's The Holdup?

 “We currently have a chemistry physics teaching position that we have zero applicants for right now.
 I am really concerned about how we’re going to be able to fill that position,” Wrobleski said.